 Riverside Health System President Bill Downey reiterated Riverside's commitment to comprehensive cancer care in Williamsburg as well as its long-term support for the proposed new Cancer Treatment Center.
 "We know that Mark's concept of care is best implemented when cancer care is delivered in a patient and family-focused facility, to our current patients in one location with seamless care.
 We remain committed to this vision, while still providing exemplary cancer care right here at home -- in Williamsburg," Downey said.Supporting the Center

-If you would like to make a gift to The Dr. Mark E. Ellis Endowment Fund for Cancer Care Advancement supporting integrative medicine, or you have an interest in "Keeping the Dream Alive" by planning a gift that will help us build a Cancer Treatment Center on the campus of Riverside Doctors' Hospital in Williamsburg, please contact Debbie Atkinson at (757) 534-7070 or by email at email@example.com.
+If you would like to make a gift to The Dr. Mark E. Ellis Endowment Fund for Cancer Care Advancement supporting integrative medicine, please contact Debbie Atkinson at (757) 534-7070 or by email at firstname.lastname@example.org.